Key Paper: Deep-Ocean Impacts of Climate Interventions

-The Issue: While global seafloor exploration progressively reveals the tremendous diversity and fragmentation of deep-sea ecosystems, their sensitivity to climate change remains largely unconstrained.
-Not only the conservation of biodiversity needs attention, but also the synergistic effects of climate change and increasing exploitation of resources (fishing, extraction of minerals and hydrocarbons) on deep-sea ecological functions and services.
+The Issue: Global seafloor exploration reveals diverse deep-sea ecosystems, but their sensitivity to climate change remains uncertain.
+Beyond biodiversity conservation, the combined impacts of climate change and resource exploitation (e.g., fishing, extraction of minerals and hydrocarbons) on deep-sea ecosystems and services require attention.

-The Working Group: The DOSI Climate WG comprises 95 members from 18 countries and aims to provide a platform to centralize information about scenarios and observations to better assess the impact of climate change on deep-sea ecosystems and to address cumulative pressures.
-The goal is to facilitate integration of this information in environmental impact assessment and management plans and in the design of Marine Protected Areas.
-We will also aim to identify high-vulnerability areas and foster interdisciplinary approaches to investigate how deep-sea ecosystems interact with climate on a functional basis.
-Both experimental and theoretical support is required to improve predictive models for this overlooked but largest component of the Earth system.
-The working group also presents deep-ocean climate science to policy makers in the UNFCCC (at COP and SBSTA), the International Seabed Authority, the FAO and the BBNJ negotiations, through presentations, policy briefs, webinars and publications.
+The Working Group: The DOSI Climate Change Working Group, seeks to centralise data on the impact of climate change on deep-sea ecosystems, and address cumulative stressors.
+The goal is to facilitate integration of this information into environmental impact assessments, management plans, and Marine Protected Area design.
+The group strives to identify vulnerable areas and foster interdisciplinary research on how deep-sea ecosystems interact with climate.
+They emphasise a need for experimental and theoretical support, to enhance predictive models for this vital but often overlooked part of the Earth system.
+Additionally, the Working Group communicates deep-ocean climate science to various international organisations and policy makers through presentations, policy briefs, webinars, and publications.

 - Our team is attending the 28th UN Climate Change Conference to support delegates with the following information: